 The guidelines also permit relatives of the deceased to see the body, albeit subject to adherence to infection prevention control practices, which include a total restrain on physical contact with the dead body.

 The right to a dignified burial has raised controversies the world over.
 Recently, Sri Lanka mandated the cremation of dead bodies of COVID-19 patients or suspects; however, this has been resented by the Muslims, who, by custom, follow the burial method.
 In response to such protests, the government cited the deadly nature of the virus to override religious customs for dead body management.

-Apart from a high number of positive cases and mortality rates, the COVID-19 outbreak has led to mass unemployment, stock market uncertainties and hints at an impending economic gloom worldwide.
-Loss of loved ones can be disturbing, disconcerting and difficult to process, particularly with so many unknowns at present.
+Apart from a high number of positive cases and mortality rates, the COVID-19 outbreak has led to mass unemployment, stock market uncertainties, and hints at an impending economic gloom worldwide.
+The loss of loved ones can be disturbing, disconcerting, and difficult to process, particularly with so many unknowns at present.

 State government orders overriding religious customs for dead bodies should in no way be deemed discriminatory but is a proportionate measure to curb infections and deaths under the pretext of the virus, while simultaneously ensuring public safety and economic wellbeing of India.

 It is important to remember that this is temporary, and is the modus Vivendi to navigating the rough waters of COVID-19, individually but together.